kalyvask/kalyvask/README.md

-AI Product Manager.
+AI Product Manager with prior commercial leadership and tech consulting experience.
 Stanford MBA (focusing on AI and Stanford CS classes).
 7 years shipping technical products at Snowflake, Amazon, and IBM, translating AI capabilities into measurable business outcomes.

 I write about AI agents, evals, and applied product strategy at [alexkalyvas.substack.com](https://alexkalyvas.substack.com).
 Sharing learnings from Stanford in the "Tools and learning resources" section.